 Students can sign up for a practice interview with a member of our staff.
 Practice interviews are generally 60 minutes in length, including 10-15 minutes of feedback.
 To sign up for a practice interview, contact us and request an appointment.

 Employer Practice Interviews

-The Employer Practice Interview Program runs during the Fall and Spring semesters at our office.
-To sign up for an interview, register through Knightlink.
+The Employer Practice Interview Program runs during Career Readiness Week in the fall and spring.
+To sign up for an interview during that week, register through Handshake.
 Interview time slots will be granted on a space available basis.